shawon122334/firebase-auth/README.md

 To include only specific Firebase products (like Authentication and Cloud Firestore), import Firebase modules:

-//we should not use these imported codes to app.js but just to learn we import them ot app.js
+//we should not use these imported codes to app.js but just to learn we import them to app.js
 // Firebase App (the core Firebase SDK) is always required and must be listed first
 3. import firebase from "firebase/app";